dbcli/pgcli/docs/pages/dialogs.rst

 Dialogs
 =======

-Prompt_toolkit ships with a high level API for displaying dialogs.
+Prompt_toolkit ships with a high level API for displaying dialogs, similar to the Whiptail program, but in pure Python.

 Message box